anikethk28/agent-orchestration/README.md

 ## 🧪 Run the CLI Demo

-Test the agent graph directly from the terminal (no UI needed):
+Test the agent graph directly from the terminal:

 ```bash
 PYTHONPATH=. python scripts/demo.py